SoftFluent/CodeFluent-Entities-Documentation/model_your_business.md

 11

 This will ask you to define the relationship you are going to create.
-Here we only need to create a Customer property on the Order entity and assume that one Customer can have many Orders.
+Here we need to create a Customer property on the Order entity and assume that one Customer can have many Orders.
+You can also use a Entity Collection data type.

 12